kknudson15/Character-Frequencies/README.md

 # Character-Frequencies
+Description:
-This C++ program reads text from a file and determines the number of specific characters that are contained in the file.
-The amounts are then written to another output file.
-This is a look at input/output file behavior
+A simple C++ program that reads in text from a file that the user enters, counts the number of e,t,a,o,i,n,s,h, and r's that occur within the text.
+These values are then written to another file, which is also entered by the user.
+This program focused on I/O, specifically with files.

+Data Structures used:
+files

+Potential Applications:
+simple text parser